mortbopet/Ripes/README.md

 ### Windows
 For Windows, the C++ runtime library must be available (if not, a msvcp140.dll error will be produced).
 You most likely already have this installed, but if this is not the case, you download it [here](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

-### Mac/OSX
-Please note that the Mac/OSX is *mostly untested* and as such, there may be various visual glitches as well as performance issues.

 ## Usage
 The [Ripes wiki](https://github.com/mortbopet/Ripes/wiki) contains various pages relating to writing RISC-V assembly code, as well as a list of the supported simulator features in terms of assembler directives etc.